Regional Children's Centre - Programs and Services

 Serves children and youth up to the age of 16 years who present in crisis (i.e. who are at significant immediate risk of harm to self or others).

-A Social Worker is available to the Windsor Regional Hospital Metropolitan Campus Emergency Department Monday through Friday 8:00 a.m. to 11:00 p.m. and on-call during weekends and holidays 8:00 a.m. to 10:00 p.m.
+A Social Worker is available to the Windsor Regional Hospital Metropolitan Campus Emergency Department Monday to Friday, 8:00 a.m. to 11:00 p.m. and on-call during weekends and holidays 8:00 a.m. to 10:00 p.m.

 Crisis assessments are completed in consultation with the youth, family and Child Psychiatrist and may involve admission to a mental health bed or pediatrics.